 If you’ve spent any time in the US, you’ll know that biscuits are a way of life.
 Not to be confused with scones which are typically made with eggs, or biscuits in Great Britain which would be called a cookie in North America, the Buttermilk Biscuit is a quick bread that’s soft and fluffy or flaky.
-I’m not a fan of the white gravy that’s sometimes served along side but I’m a huge fan of any variation of a Buttermilk Biscuit served warm with butter.
+I’m a huge fan of any variation of a Buttermilk Biscuit served warm with butter so Buttermilk Biscuits Three Ways is three times as good.

 I’ve tried a number of biscuit recipes from some of the obvious choices, Martha, Paula, you know who I mean.
 Many of the recipes include sugar but I don’t like any in my biscuits.
 I have a hand written recipe from many years ago that’s my favourite but I’m not sure where it came from.
 It’s probably pretty similar to everyone’s Buttermilk Biscuit recipe since there are only a handful of ingredients.Jump to Recipe